pashinde/notes/reactjs/exercises.md

 # Exercises:

-## Exercises for Javascript Basics
+## Section A: Exercises for Javascript Basics

 1. Declare variables for your name, age, and hobbies (array).
 2. Write a function that greets you with your name.